silas-x/soteria-action/README.md

       - name: Soteria Scan
         uses: silas-x/soteria-action@v1
         with:                    # remove if not passing arguments below
-          solanaVersion: "1.9.4" # not required
+          solana-version: "1.9.4" # not required
-          runMode: "-analyzeAll" # not required
+          run-mode: "-analyzeAll" # not required
-          cargoCom: "."          # not required
+          cargo-com: "."          # not required
-          neverFail: "false"     # not required
+          never-fail: "false"     # not required
+          program-path: "."       # not required
  ```

  ## Managing false positives :space_invader: